Chapter 15.04

 c.
 Section 507.1.1 is hereby added to the Fire Code to read as follows:

 507.1.1.
 Fire Main, Hydrant Specifications.
-Notwithstanding anything to the contrary contained in this Code, all water mains providing a water supply for fire protection, both to fire hydrants and to fire service systems, shall be not less than eight inches (8") in diameter (inside measurement) provided, however, the Fire Code Official may require different sizes based on the conditions of the site, but in no case shall the fire service main be less than six inches (6") in diameter (inside measurement).
 Maintenance of privately-owned water mains, fire hydrants, or other fire service systems (collectively referred to as “Facilities”) shall be performed by, and be the responsibility of, the owners thereof, and the City shall assume no liability for damages to the Facilities in performing tests to, or in using, such Facilities.
 Appendix Table B105.1(1) is not adopted under this ordinance.
 Minimum fire flow for one- and two-family dwellings under 3,600 square feet shall be 1,000 gallons of water per minute with two-hour flow duration.
 Residual pressure shall not be less than 20 psi.
 For one- and two-family dwellings over 3,600 square feet, the required fire flow shall be 50% of the value in Appendix Table B105.1(2) with automatic fire sprinklers installed per Section 903.3.1.3 of the California Fire Code with a minimum flow requirement of 1,000 gallons of water per minute.
 Appendix Table B105.2 is amended to allow a maximum reduction in required fire flow of 50% of the value in Table B105.1(2) with a minimum fire flow of 1,500 gallons per minute at 20 pounds per square inch residual pressure for buildings other than one- and two-family residential dwellings with automatic fire sprinklers installed per Sections 903.3.1.1 or 903.3.1.2 of the California Fire Code.

 d.
 Section 507.5.1.1 is hereby amended to read as follows:

 507.5.1.1 Hydrant for standpipe systems and fire sprinkler systems.
-Buildings equipped with a standpipe system installed in accordance with Section 905 or a fire sprinkler system complying with section 903.3.1.1 shall have a fire hydrant within 50 feet (15,240 mm) of the fire department connections (FDC) located on the same side of the roadway.
+Buildings equipped with a standpipe system installed in accordance with Section 905 or a fire sprinkler system complying with section 903.3.1.1 shall have a fire hydrant within 100 feet (30,480 mm) of the fire department connections (FDC).
+For high-rise buildings, the fire hydrant shall be within 50 (15,240 mm) located on the same side of the roadway.

 901.6.3 Records.
-All contractors who service, test, install and/or maintain fire protection systems within the City of Redwood City are required to enroll and utilize the approved single-point repository service to file records of all system inspections, tests, and maintenance required by the referenced standards.
-This repository service shall be maintained and provided to the fire code official through a third-party inspection reporting system.
+All contractors who service, test, install and/or maintain fire protection systems within the City of San Carlos are required to enroll and utilize the approved single-point repository service to file records of all system inspections, tests, and maintenance required by the referenced standards.
+This repository service shall be maintained and provided to the Fire Code Official through a third-party inspection reporting system.
 Fees, as applicable, will be paid directly from the contractor to the approved single-point repository service vendor.

 903.2 Existing Construction.
 An approved automatic fire sprinkler system shall be installed throughout all locations of existing Group A, Group B, Group E (Non-public schools), Group F, Group H, Group I, Group M, Group R, and Group S occupancies, when the total square footage of the existing building exceeds 2,500 square feet in size, or is greater than one-story in height, and one or more of the following items apply: